Being Presbyterian refers to a theological heritage started by Martin Luther and refined by John Calvin.

 The word “Presbyterian” comes from the Bible, from the Greek word for “elder.”
 The Presbyterian denomination takes its name from its form of church government, which is to be governed by elders.
 There are various types of church government, such as “hierarchical” – the Roman Catholic, Episcopal and Methodist churches; “congregational” – Baptist and Congregational churches; and “representative” – Presbyterian Churches.
 The Presbyterian Church is a representative form of church government in which the congregation elects church officers to lead the congregation.
 The Presbyterian Church is representative at every level – Congregations elect elders to serve on the Session, Sessions elect commissioners to go to Presbytery meetings, and Presbyteries elect commissioners to go to Synod and General Assembly meetings.
 Our nation’s government was patterned after the Presbyterian representative model.
 Elders in the Presbyterian Church seek to discern the will of God for a congregation and vote their conscience before God.
-Our congregation has three classes of four elders serving of a rotating basis.
+Our congregation has three classes of three elders serving of a rotating basis.
 Congregational elections for new elders are held each year, generally in the fall.
 All members of the congregation are entitled to vote on the electing of their officers.

 What Presbyterians Believe

 - Protestant.
-We come from the protestant Reformation that began in the 1500’s with the theological thought of Martin Luther and John Calvin.
+We come from the Protestant Reformation that began in the 1500’s with the theological thought of Martin Luther and John Calvin.